Coalition overview

 What the coalition operator does not own

-- The referenced confluences.
-Confluence identity is
+- The referenced organisms.
+Each organism’s identity

-independent of any coalition.
+is independent of any coalition.
 The coalition operator

-references the confluence; the confluence operator
+references the organism; the organism operator controls

-controls its committee and
+its committee and

 retires, the coalition operator updates the

-CoalitionConfigto match; they do not dictate the per-citizen operator’s retirement cadence. - Cross-operator contracts.
+CoalitionConfigto match; they do not dictate the per-member operator’s retirement cadence. - Cross-operator contracts.
 Multi-operator coalitions bring SLAs, data-sharing arrangements, and attribution splits — all negotiated out of band.
 The blueprint does not provide a standard form.

 - Integrator lifecycle.
 Integrators compile in and